 - If you load two MEGA Darts and a Rival Ball into Rival Zeus MXV-2000, it blasts three rounds like a literal shotgun.

 - The Rival Atlas XVI-1200 not only primes like a shotgun but fires two balls out of the same barrel in a shotgun manner.

 - Shur Fine Guns: Once in a while, unlucky people buy Nerf blasters with factory defects that make them jam easily.
 The Maverick in particular suffers from a reputation of being easily-jammed due to occasional bad production runs resulting in poor-tolerance blasters only good for spare parts for repairing functional Mavericks.

-- Sighted Guns Are Low-Tech: Some blasters lack a proper male and female sight, some making up for it by having tactical rails to attach your own.
+- Sighted Guns Are Low-Tech: Some blasters lack a proper male and female sight, some make up for it by having tactical rails to attach your own.
 The Alien Menace line in particular has no sights nor attachment points for them.

 - Sniper Pistol: